 Whenever you can find fresh Roma tomatoes and basil, make this low-carb and gluten-free Crustless Three-Cheese Tomato-Basil Quiche!
-This special dish would be a treat for Meatless Monday.
+This special dish would be a treat for Meatless Monday and it's also low-carb, gluten-free, and South Beach Diet friendly!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 It probably won't surprise anyone to hear that at my house I have a big collection of cookbooks that take up an entire wall in my office.
 I have so many different ones that I can go for a years without looking at some of them, and then one day a book will catch my eye and I'll start to browse through it.
 Recently I picked up a quirky book called Nutbread and Nostalgia, published in 1979 by the Junior League of South Bend, Indiana.
 My blogging friend Lydia will have to confirm it, but I think maybe she's the one who sent me this book a while back when she was purging her own cookbook collection.